Juniper/apstra-ansible-collection/ansible_collections/junipernetworks/apstra/docs/resource_group_module.rst

 ..
 Description

-- This module allows you to update the endpoint policy application points in Apstra.
+- This module allows you to update, and delete resource groups in Apstra.

 ..
 Aliases